-14. Use Signal Everywhere
+17. Use Signal Everywhere

 No matter where you are or which device you are using, Signal is available everywhere.
 It has dedicated apps for Android, iOS, iPadOS, Windows, macOS, and Linux.
 You can, in fact, use it on Chrome OS as well using the Linux container.
 And the best part is that you will have access to all the Signal features across platforms.

-15. Photo Editor
+18. Photo Editor

 Sure, the ‘blur-face’ feature is new and quite helpful, but Signal has had a pretty capable photo editor for quite some time.
 You can add text, highlight parts of the image in various colors, crop the image, add stickers, and more.
 There is even an option to save the image in your gallery after you are done editing the image.

 Apart from that, we have also mentioned some Signal utilities and handy tips.
 In case, you want to learn about the best WhatsApp tips and tricks then you can go through the linked article.
 And if you are a Telegram user then here are the best Telegram tips.
 Anyway, that is all from us.
 If you found the article helpful then do comment down below and let us know.